 How do I request a visit?

 If you are interested in getting together with a TSN peer visitor, you should contact your TSN Coordinator who can arrange for a peer visit.
-If you leave the hospital before a visit can be arranged, you may request that a peer visitor connect with you in rehabilitation or at home.
+If you leave the hospital before a visit can be arranged, you may request that a peer visitor connect with you in rehabilitation or after discharge.

 How do I become a peer visitor?